Ahnfelt/jsonr/README.md

  * Arrays are followed by `x` values, each an element in the array.
  * Objects are followed by `2*x` values, each pair a key/value in the object.
 If any static dictionary IDs are used as keys, those IDs must come first and in ascending order.
 This knowledge can be used in a fast path in the decoder, which can do `if(next_two_bytes == <static dictionary id for my_field>) this.my_field = decode; else /* normal decode */`
  * Strings are followed by `x` UTF-8 bytes.
- * Datas are followed by a string value with the mediatype (suffixed with `;base64` if applicable), and then `x` bytes.
-The `x` bytes are binary data if the mediatype has the `;base64` suffix, and UTF-8 bytes otherwise.
+ * Binary datas are followed by a string value with the mediatype suffixed with `;base64`, and then `x` bytes.
 Note the mediatype string participates in the dictionaries on the same terms as all other strings.

 The encoding uses network byte order.
 Integers are unsigned unless othewise noted, and two's complement representation is used for signed integers.
 IEEE 754 is used for floating point numbers, and infinities/NaNs are disallowed.
 If no schema is specified, it's assumed to be `_: "dynamic", dynamic: any()`.